CodecoolGlobal/test-automation-webshop-in-beta-general-arvamartin/README.md

 docker compose -f docker-compose-v3.yml down
 ```
 * The tests can be run with `AllTestRunner` class or separately from the `.feature` files.
-* The results of the tests can be checked in detail on Selenium grid website: [http://localhost:4444/](http://localhost:4444/).
+* The execution of the tests can be monitored in real-time on the Selenium Grid website. [http://localhost:4444/](http://localhost:4444/).
 <img src="img_1.png" alt="img_1.png" width="700"/>;

 ## Bug report
 For detailed information about the bugs founded: [bug-report.md](bug-report.md)